3 Command line & Git(Hub)

 Usually, there are several other steps involved during collaboration.
 At this point, we are able to push our edits from our local machine straight to the final version on the GitHub repo.
 This can be dangerous if no one else is checking over your code, especially if every team member has direct access to change the contents of the main repo, and all of your project files.
 These additional steps include using forks and branches.

-3.5.1 Creating a Fork
+3.5.1 Creating a fork

 The repos that have already been created can be thought of as “main repos”, which will contain the “primary” version of the repo at any given point in time.
 However, instead of directly uploading and editing files right within this main repo itself, usually collaborators will be begin by forking the repo.
 When a given user forks a repo, GitHub creates a user-specific copy of the repo and all its files in a remote location.